Zhou-lab-SUDA/CAPYBARA/README.md

 It will generate a report file for Examples/2.5.6.fna about its population.

-A single run for an assembled genome will finish <3 minutes for a 4 CPUs laptop.
+A single run for an assembled genome will finish <3 minutes for a 4 CPUs laptop (>10 minutes for short reads).

 ## Usage